jst-seminar-rostlab-tum/genomics.ai/docs/source/visualization/index.rst

 integration if cell type labels are partially available in the query.

 | Workflow:
-| Just like the scVI workflow we use a pretrained model and predict the unlabled cells' cell type.
-After that we compute the accuracy of the learned classifier.
-The model is finally saved, parsed and its latent representation and UMAP is displayed on the website.
+| Just like the scVI workflow we use a pre-trained model and train it on the reference dataset.
+The model is then saved, parsed and a UMAP of the latent representation is generated.
+Unlabled cell types of the latent representation is computed as well as the accuracy of the learned classifier.
+The model is trained on the query dataset and uploaded to website to view.

 totalVI
 ---------
-totalVI is a multi-modal CITE-seq RNA and protein data model that can be used to map to multi-modal reference atlases. totalVI takes the most amount of time amongst the models and imputes the proteins that were observed (you can color the visualization based on the proteins using the leiden category).
+totalVI is a multi-modal CITE-seq RNA and protein data model that can be used to map to multi-modal reference atlases. totalVI takes the most amount of time amongst the models and imputes the proteins that were observed.

 | Workflow:
-| For complex totalVI models a pretrained model is used to save time, which is trained on the reference dataset.
+| For complex totalVI models a pre-trained model is used to save time, which is trained on the reference dataset.
 The latent representation is saved from the trained data.
 We continue using the reference model to perform surgery on it and train the query dataset without protein data.
 Afterwards we impute protein data into the query dataset.
 Finally we get the latent representation of the reference + query dataset and compute the UMAP, which is then displayed on the website.